-By exercising your brain and fingers with these effective workouts will build your chops by improving your dexterity while helping you master the fretboard.
-Play along with included Mp3 practice tracks to make your workout more musical and fun.
+Exercising your brain and fingers with these effective workouts to build your chops by improving your dexterity while helping you master the fretboard.
+Play along with included Mp3 tracks to make your workout more musical and fun.

 Each workout is demonstrated slowly and close up then played with you at the tempo of the tracks and includes a PDF of the drills written in both tab and standard notation.
 PS-These exercises can be done anytime of the day or night!

 Includes all 10 Morning Workouts!
-212 minutes of video lessons demonstrated slowly with close ups, fully explained plus printable PDF of exercises written in tab and notation and includes Mp3 practice tracks for each lesson.
+212 minutes of video lessons demonstrated slowly with close ups, fully explained plus printable PDF of exercises written in tab and notation and includes Mp3 track for each lesson.